Plants Form the Foundation of the Food Chain

 Insects Are Really Important

-There is more insect biomass on earth than all other animal species combined.
-And animals are fundamentally dependent on insects for their food.
-For example, 96% of eastern bird species feed their young the high protein diets that only insects can provide for rapid development.
+There is more insect biomass on earth than all other animal species combined and animals are fundamentally dependent on insects for their food.
+For example, 96% of eastern terrestrial bird species feed their young the high protein diets that only insects can provide for rapid development.
 Insects form the foundation of the food chain for all higher order animals.

 Plants Form Important Relationships With Insects